 The Israeli authorities responded with the imposition of curfews, house raids, and the forced issuance of Israeli identity cards.
 Typically, the Syrian population threw the cards in the street and burnt them – some even sent them by post back to the Knesset (the Israeli parliament).
 After nearly six months of a general strike, the Israeli authorities announced in July 1982 that they would not force Israeli citizenship on the Syrian population.

-However, despite the initial success of the general strike, the Israeli authorities since imposed a form of Israeli nationality on those who had rejected Israeli citizenship, making the current situation in the Occupied Syrian Golan very challenging for the Syrian population.
-The situation is similar to that experienced by Palestinian residents in Occupied East Jerusalem who have permanent residency under an Israeli jurisdiction.
+Today, the majority of the native Syrian population continue to reject Israeli citizenship and hold a form of permanent residency status.
+The situation is similar to that experienced by Palestinians in Occupied East Jerusalem who have permanent residency under an Israeli jurisdiction.
 Yet whilst Palestinians residing in Occupied East Jerusalem are permitted to have Jordanian nationality, the native Syrian population of the Occupied Syrian Golan are recognised as having an ‘undefined’ nationality and are only awarded an Israeli ‘Laissez-Passer’, if they wish to travel.
-Those (the remaining native Syrian population in the Occupied Syrian Golan is 26,000 people) that have been assigned this status face daily challenges in terms of freedom of movement, discrimination and family separation, amounting to a serious violation of their human rights.
+Those (the remaining native Syrian population in the Occupied Syrian Golan is approx. 25,000 people) that have been assigned this status face daily challenges in terms of freedom of movement, discrimination and family separation, amounting to a serious violation of their human rights.

 Furthermore, this residency status may be revoked if an individual’s ‘centre of life’ changes or if citizenship of another country is obtained (like Palestinians in Occupied East Jerusalem).
 According to Al-Marsad research, around 100 native Syrian inhabitants of the Occupied Syrian Golan have had their permanent residency status revoked since 1982 following travel and residency abroad for study or work.
 These people are unable to return back to their homes and join their families in the Occupied Syrian Golan.